A Generic Machine Learning Framework for Radio Frequency Fingerprinting

-We define the parameters $\xi^*$ as an argument minimizer of the optimization problem above.
-Intuitively speaking, it is expected that the resulting RF fingerprint head ${\bf{f}}_{\theta^*}$ has an increasingly richer RFF representation when jointly learning $\theta$ across an increasing amount of tasks that require RF fingerprint knowledge.
+We define the parameters $\xi^*$ as an argument minimiser of the optimisation problem above.
+Intuitively speaking, it is expected that the resulting RFF head ${\bf{f}}_{\theta^*}$ has an increasingly richer fingerprint representation when jointly learning $\theta$ across an increasing amount of tasks that require RF fingerprint knowledge.
 It is assumed that the functional form of the RF fingerprint head is chosen to be the same across all tasks.
 In other words, ${\bf{F}}_{\theta}^{(t)}={\bf{F}}_\theta$ where ${\bf{F}}_\theta$ is chosen appropriately.

-Alternatively, we can learn across all tasks but have independent parameter sets $\theta_t$ for each task $t$ and aggregate them post optimization.
+Alternatively, we can learn across all tasks but have independent parameter sets $\theta_t$ for each task $t$ and aggregate them post optimisation.
 Mathematically speaking,

 where ${\bf{h}}_{\xi_{t}}^{I, (t)}( {\bf{X}} ^{(t)} ) = {\bf{g}}_{\phi_t}^{(t)}\left( {\bf{F}}_{\theta_t}^{(t)}\left({\bf{X}}^{(t)} \right) \right)$, with $I$ denoting that an independent parameter set $\theta_t$ is being learnt for each task.
 An aggregation function $a : \Theta_1 \times \cdots \times \Theta_{\lvert \mathcal{P}_{\mathcal{T}} \rvert} \mapsto \mathbb{R}^d$ can then be used to combine the parameters into one parameter set $\theta^*$.
 In other words, $\theta^* = a({\boldsymbol{\theta}}^*).$ One possible composition of the aggregation function $a$ could be $a({\bf{x}}) = \frac{1}{n}\sum_{i=1}^n x_i$, for example.